wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     |-----------------|-----------------------|
     | **Name**        | `Statistics`          |
     | **Description** | `COVID-19 Statistics` |

+    !!! info
+        Leave the other selections unchanged:
-    The **Access mode** field allows you to select whether you want the REST API to be publicly accessible or to be accessible only within Choreo.
+        - The **Access mode** field allows you to select whether you want the REST API to be publicly accessible or to be accessible only within Choreo.
 By default, the API is publicly accessible.
-Let's leave this selection unchanged.
+Let's leave this selection unchanged.</br>

-5. Click **Next**.

-    In the **REST API** dialog box that opens, you can specify whether you want to save the REST API configuration in a Choreo-managed repository or a repository managed by you.
+        - In the **REST API** dialog box that opens, you can specify whether you want to save the REST API configuration in a Choreo-managed repository or a repository managed by you.
 The **Choreo-managed repository** option is selected by default.
 For this tutorial, let's leave this selection unchanged.

 6. Click **Create**.